shirish93/shirish93.github.io/_fermentland/2025-12-05-future-kombucha-plans.md

 ---
-layout: post
-title: "Kombucha flavors and fermenting in the winter: Plans for collaboration with my friend and his juicer"
 author: shirish
 categories:
 - fermentation
 - kombucha
 - plans
+last_modified_at: '2026-08-04'
+layout: post
+title: 'Kombucha flavors and fermenting in the winter: Plans for collaboration with my friend and his juicer'
 ---

 The idea is this: I want to get back into fermenting kombucha.
 It's a pretty good drink.
 I haven't made it in a long while.
 And I remember in Boston, it was a pretty good winter drink as well because it tended to warm the body with a certain concoction.